etoromol/aws-single-node/README.md

 ```bash
 terraform destroy
 ```
-*The deployment and destroy plans will show it to you by Terraform before and after the initialization.
+*The deployment and destroy plans will show to you by Terraform before and after the initialization.
 Type yes if you are good, otherwise Terraform will not proceed further.*

 ## License